microhh/microhh/README.md

 Running an example case
 =======================
-To start one of the included test cases, open the directory "cases".
+To start one of the included test cases, go back to the main directory and  open the directory "cases".
 Here, a collection of test cases has been included.
 In this example, we start the drycblles case, a simple large-eddy simulation of a dry convective boundary layer.

 cd cases/drycblles